andrew/ultimate-awesome/README.md

 - [awesome-gan](https://github.com/zhaoxin94/awesome-gan) - A collection of AWESOME things about GAN.
 - [Awesome-of-Time-Series-Prediction](https://github.com/zwzhang123/Awesome-of-Time-Series-Prediction) - A curated list of time series prediction resources.
 - [Awesome-Vibe-Coding](https://github.com/0xWelt/Awesome-Vibe-Coding) - A Curated List of Vibe Coding Open-Source Projects, Tools, and Learning Resources.
+- [awesome-nord](https://github.com/Aceto1/awesome-nord) - This repository contains community-created ports and themes of this color palette for all our beloved applications.
 - [awesome-coworking](https://github.com/ahmadnassri/awesome-coworking) - Directory of Awesome Co-Working spaces around the globe.
 - [awesome-chrome-extensions](https://github.com/awesome-soft/awesome-chrome-extensions) - An awesome & curated list of best extensions for Chrome browser.
 - [awesome-scene-change-detections](https://github.com/chickenbestlover/awesome-scene-change-detections) - A curated list of datasets, codes, and papers related to scene change detection.